GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

                         Use slice name provided instead of creating/deleting a new slice --rspec-file=RSPEC_FILE
-                        In CreateSliver tests, use _bounded_ request RSpec file provided instead of default of 'request.xml' --bad-rspec-file=BAD_RSPEC_FILE
+                        In CreateSliver tests, use _bound_ request RSpec file provided instead of default of 'request.xml' --bad-rspec-file=BAD_RSPEC_FILE
                         In negative CreateSliver tests, use request RSpec file